UPDATED ON JUNE 26, 2024

 Tourist Season

 The tourist season is a major source of income for some of our clients.
 It is important to know when the tourist season starts and when it ends.
-I.e. Are you in an area which has snow birds, or where folks have vacation homes, or is your town a vacation destination?
+I.e. Are you in an area that has snowbirds, where folks have vacation homes, or is your town a vacation destination?
 There will be potential customers passing through who may need services!
-This is where billboards or geo targeted ads on social media can come into play.
+This is where billboards or geo-targeted ads on social media can come into play.

 College Towns

 Student populations make up a large marketing segment for some of our clients.
 Most students’ automotive care is still paid for by their parents.
 It is always important to know when your students are in or out of school if you live in an area with many colleges.
 Additionally, promoting that you have tools in place for out-of-town parents to easily pay for their child’s car care is always a good idea.
-Kim recorded a podcast where she goes into detail about marketing auto repair services to college students.
-If you’re in a college town, it’s a must listen.
+Kim recorded a podcast where she goes into detail about auto repair shop marketing services to college students.
+If you’re in a college town, it’s a must-listen.

 Marketing Around The Unpredictable Slow Times

-This is a different animal and the answer is all marketing.
+This is a different animal and the answer is all auto repair shop marketing.

 The unpredictable slow times are usually short and normally come from scheduling mistakes, clients that no-showed, parts issues, etc. You can do things to fill your bays in situations like this.